prymitive/karma/docs/CONFIGURATION.md

 - `order` - custom order of annotation names.
 All annotations listed here will appear first in the order specified here.
 Remaining annotations will be sorted alphabetically and appended at the end.
+- `actions` - list of annotations that will be moved to alert dropdown menu. this only applies to annotations where value is a link.

 The difference between `hidden`/`visible` and `keep`/`strip` is that hidden annotations are still accessible, but they are shown in the UI collapsed by